 What you will learn

 This course will provide you with an understanding of engineering in relation to competition vehicles.
 Valuable to those with non-engineering backgrounds who are studying subjects such as electronics, physics and applied mathematics.
-If you are studying mechanical engineering, it should help you place this understanding in the context of motorsport.
+If you are studying mechanical engineering, the course should help you place your understanding in the context of motorsport.

 - An overview of competition vehicle types